To develop discipline is very important if you want to achieve anything in life.

 Anything that is of high value to you (if it’s your car, you need to work on your external validation).

 With this, they reminded themselves to be grateful for having that thing in real life.
-That made them appreciate it more.
+(That is one KEY lesson in INVICTA) That made them appreciate it more.

 Imagine you live in a war-ridden country and you need to fight for food and survival every day.
 Instead, you’re living quite comfortably.
 Since you’re reading this.